 Batch sorting and bundling

 Below, we have gathered instructions on key matters related to batch sorting.
-If you use the Sorting Service, you will have the correct information automatically.
+If you use the Sorting Service, you will automatically receive the correct information.

 Bundling order A bundle is created when items addressed to a certain postal code, transport direction, delivery office, postal code area or sorting center form a bundle of a minimum of 2 centimeters.

 Bundle label Bundle labels must include delivery service and and control information.

 Control information Control information for items Bundles can also be dropped off without bundle labels if the items have address and control information markings.

 Transport units and unitizing levels Transport units should be packed in a way that ensures that the items will remain undamaged from the sender to the recipient.